purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/video_recommendation.md

 The candidate model will find the relevant videos based on user watch history and the type of videos the user has watched.

-> Watch History: Detailed Log: This includes a detailed log of all the videos a user has watched, the duration they watched each video, and the timestamp of each viewing.
-User Engagement: Information on how long the user watched the video (e.g., watched entirely, partially watched, skipped) can be crucial for understanding user preferences.
->
+> ### User Watch History
-> Type of Videos: Genres and Categories: This involves categorizing the videos based on their genres (e.g., comedy, drama, action), themes (e.g., travel, cooking, technology), or other relevant attributes.
-Content Characteristics: This includes the specific characteristics of videos that the user tends to prefer, such as length (short vs. long), format (vlogs, tutorials, reviews), language, or production quality.
-Metadata Tags: Utilizing metadata such as keywords, tags, and descriptions to understand the type of content the user prefers.
+> This term encompasses all the details about a user's interactions with videos on the platform.
+It includes:
+> - **List of Videos Watched**: The specific videos the user has watched.
+> - **Watch Duration**: How long the user watched each video.
+> - **Watch Frequency**: How often the user watches videos.
+> - **Watch Time**: The timestamps of when the user watched each video.
+> - **Watch Patterns**: Viewing patterns such as binge-watching or watching videos at specific times of the day or week.

+> ### The Type of Videos the User Has Watched
+> This term focuses more on the characteristics or categories of the videos the user has engaged with.
+It includes:
+> - **Genres**: Categories like comedy, drama, action, documentary, etc.
+> - **Topics**: Specific subjects or themes, such as cooking, technology, sports, etc.
+> - **Content Attributes**: Features like video length (short clips vs. full-length movies), language, production quality, and format (e.g., live streams, pre-recorded videos).
+> - **Metadata Tags**: Keywords associated with the videos that describe the content.

 #### Feature Engineering